-If you’re a health coach or a functional medicine practitioner and you want to build an online presence you’ve probably read all the books and listened to all the gurus tell you to start a blog.
-They will tell you to start creating content and be consistent, but also be original, and don’t copy someone else’s content, and make sure you choose a niche, and yadayadayada, YIKES.
+If you’re a health coach or a functional medicine practitioner and want to build an online presence, you’ve probably read all the books and listened to all the gurus tell you to start a blog.
+They will tell you to start creating content and be consistent but also be original, don’t copy someone else’s content, and make sure you choose a niche, and yadayadayada, YIKES.

 You don’t have to start a blog at the level of the next Dr.Axe – especially not from the get-go!

-Now that you’re feeling a little more comfortable with your priorities for this blogging thing, let’s talk about three ways you can quickly come up with blog ideas to write about.
+Now that you’re feeling a little more comfortable with your priorities for this blogging thing, let’s talk about three ways to develop blog ideas quickly.

 Check Industry Magazines

-Did I mention I got my degree in journalism and worked in radio after college?
-I wrote commercial spots at the radio station for clients who came in wanting to advertise with us.
-It was a sports radio so we wanted to maintain a level of energy with all our content.
-That energy also helped our advertisers stand out.
+After college, I worked at a sports talk radio station, writing commercial spots for clients who wanted to advertise with us.
+We tried to maintain a level of energy with our copy.
+That energy helped our advertisers stand out.

-Do you know the best way I could mimic that excitement in the copy I wrote for these commercials?
+Do you know how I could maintain excitement in the copy I wrote for these commercials?

 Drawing inspiration from industry magazines!
-Yep, I would check out Sports Illustrated, Runners World, etc., and get the inspiration I needed on how to maintain that high level of energy in my copy.
+Yep, I would check out Sports Illustrated, Runners World, etc., and get the inspiration I needed to maintain that high level of energy in my copy.

-Go to Barns and Noble, grab a hot coffee and a cozy seat, and peruse through your industry magazines.
+Go to Barnes and Noble, grab a hot coffee and a cozy seat, and peruse your industry magazines.
 Be sure to bring a notepad and jot down whatever ideas come to you!

-Here is another idea for those of you who are more in tune with the digital world (although I’ll take a physical copy over digital any day, am-I-right?).
+Here is another idea for those more in tune with the digital world (although I’ll take a physical copy over digital any day, am-I-right?).

-This one makes me think about my mom.
-We all have different love languages and the way she shows hers is most definitely gift-giving.
-Ever since I moved into a house with my husband she has been adamant about giving us some little trinket or item every time we visit.
+My mom and I have different love languages, and she shows hers through gift-giving.
+Ever since I moved into a house with my husband, she has been adamant about giving us trinkets.
 It’s her way of saying I love you.

 Here’s how you do it:

-Choose a topic according to your niche.
-For example, if you are a health coach who focuses on fertility support choose the topic “fertility.”
+- Choose a topic according to your niche.
+For example, if you are a health coach focusing on fertility support, choose “fertility.”

-Scroll through the results and Madlib like crazy.
-For example, if a pin shows up that says, “Fertility signs when breastfeeding” you could take that and write an article on, “New Moms: Five Fertility Signs to Look For While Nursing.”
+- Scroll through the results and Madlib like crazy.
+For example, if a pin says, “Fertility signs when breastfeeding,” you could take that and write an article on “New Moms: Five Fertility Signs to Look For While Nursing.”

-Put a spin on it and make sure you’re not copying content, but rather drawing inspiration.
+- Put a spin on it and ensure you’re not copying content but drawing inspiration.

-Are you a visual learner?
-If so, you will love AnswerThePublic.
-It’s an SEO keyword tool that visualizes search questions and suggested autocomplete searches in an image called a search cloud.
-Categories consist of the 5 Ws, plus ‘how’, ‘can’, ‘are’, ‘which’ and ‘will’.
+If you are a visual learner, you will love AnswerThePublic.
+It’s an SEO keyword tool that visualizes search questions and suggests autocomplete searches in an image called a search cloud.
+Categories consist of the 5 Ws, plus ‘how’, ‘can’, ‘are’, and ‘Shall’.

-I believe the free version of this tool allows you to make two searches a day so you will want to be sure of your keywords before creating a search cloud.
+The free version of this tool allows you to make two searches a day, so you will want to be sure of your keywords before creating a search cloud.

-You can use a lot of the 5 W questions to create blog posts that go in-depth on various health topics in sort of a top-of-funnel content strategy.
+You can use many of the 5 W questions to create blog posts that go in-depth on various health topics in a top-of-funnel content strategy.

 There is also a comparison section for keywords with ‘and’, ‘like’, ‘versus’, ‘vs’ and ‘or,’ and an “A-Z” alphabet section.

-Now that you know these three strategies to find blog post ideas your health blog should be up and running in no time!
-As a health coach, you definitely don’t need to spend any more time staring at a blank screen or feeling overwhelmed with an empty brain.
+Now that you know these three strategies to find blog post ideas, your health blog should be up and running in no time!
+As a health coach, you don’t need to spend any more time staring at a blank screen or feeling overwhelmed with an empty brain.